nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Listed below are three other types of information that you can add into a schedule:
 1. your client's weight if you have recorded your client's weight during a session
 1. exercises done by your client during the session as remark
-1. your client's payment status on whether he has or has not paid for the session
+1. your client's payment status on whether your client has or has not paid for the session

 </div>